 But the serpent said to the woman, “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.” -Genesis 3:4-5

-But when those desires go unchecked and we begin grabbing at all the lovely things, we become hoarders of objects that leave us wanting more, and ultimately create dissatisfaction.
+But when those desires go unchecked and we begin grabbing at all the lovely things, we become hoarders of the objects that leave us wanting more and that ultimately create dissatisfaction.
 Instead of cultivating an appreciation for beauty and learning to move right along, we become needy consumers who can’t seem to find happiness unless we’re reaching out and keeping those beautiful things all to ourselves.

 But that void?
 That appreciation for beauty?
 Those are symptoms of a greater need.
-Those are an indication that this world is not our home (Hebrews 13:14).
+Those are an indication that this world is not our home (Heb.
+13:14).

 Think back to the Garden and learn from Eve’s mistake.
-She was presented with the temptation of something desirable and she acted on it.
-She could have gone back to God, the source Himself, and asked Him what He thought about this whole conversation with the Serpent.
-She could have turned to her other half, her partner in the Garden, and asked Adam what he remembered God saying.
+Eve was presented with the temptation of something desirable and she acted on it.
+She could have gone back to God, the source himself, and asked God to speak into this confusing conversation with the serpent.
+Or she could have turned to her other half, her partner in the Garden, and asked Adam what he remembered God saying.

-She could have seen the beautiful fruit, come back to the source of that beauty, and been reminded that the Lord created her with a desire that only He could fill.
-That fruit that seemed delicious and enjoyable was in the middle of a Garden of trees FULL of fruit for the taking.
+Eve could have seen the beautiful fruit, come back to the source of that beauty, and been reminded that the Lord created her with a desire that only he could fill.
+That fruit that seemed delicious and enjoyable was in the middle of a garden of trees full of fruit for the taking.
 She had everything she needed.
-She walked in communion with a perfect God who loved her and valued her and had given her everything she needed for life and godliness.
+Eve walked in communion with a perfect God who loved her and valued her and had given her everything she needed for life and godliness.

 We are not that different from Eve.
 We see those things and hope they will make us a smidge happier.
 So we reach out and take them.

-But what if we learned to take those desires, hand them back to the Lord, and ask Him to help us find contentment in relationship with Him?
+But what if we learned to take those desires, hand them back to the Lord, and ask him to help us find contentment in our relationship with him?